yuanming-hu/fc4/README.md

 **Change log:**
+- July 19, 2018:
+   - Improved instructions to reproduce the numbers reported in the paper.
+(See FAQ **How to reproduce the results reported in the paper?**)
 - May 22, 2018:
    - Added some FAQs.
 - April 25, 2018: **Released network definition scripts and training instructions**.
 TODO: